tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 2024/11/23 14:54:54 http: TLS handshake error from [::1]:52596: client sent an HTTP request to an HTTPS server
 ```

 If you see this, then you know that your server is running on secure websockets!
+Don't worry, we will fix the client in the next section.

 [*Back to top*](#how-to-follow-this-part)